cucumber/docs/content/docs/cucumber/state.md

 - kotlin
 ---

-It's important to prevent state created by one scenario from leaking into others.
+# Sharing state between scenarios

+Don't do it.

+Scenarios must be independent from each other so it is important that state is not shared between scenarios.
-Leaking state makes your scenarios brittle, and difficult to run in isolation.
+Accidentally leaking state from one scenario into others makes your scenarios brittle and also difficult to run in isolation.

-To prevent leaking state between scenarios:
+To prevent accidentally leaking state between scenarios:

 * Avoid using global or static variables.
 * Make sure you clean your database in a `Before` hook.